foreverfighter/coding-for-non-coders/docs/git.rst

     $ git push --force-with-lease

-It could also fail if you don't have push permission, in which case you should make a pull request.
+.. warning:: It could also fail if you don't have push permission, in which case you should make a pull request.

 Pull changes from remote
 =========================